SajedurRahmanFiad/PyDataman/README.md

 # Store files online
-</br> Store your files online like variables.
-Yes it's true, and here is how to do it -
+</br> Store your files online like variables, and here is how to do it -
 <h3>Setting up your online storage:</h3>
 <i>Step 1</i>: &nbsp; Go to https://console.firebase.google.com/ </br>
 <i>Step 2</i>: &nbsp; Login with your google account. </br>